thcorre/apac-nog-grpc/README.md

 After the lab is deployed, connect to either leafs or spine.

-To list the current status of the interfaces, use:
+To list the current status of the interfaces on leafs or spine, use:

 ```
 show interface